IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

     - spec.catalogNamespace: openshift-marketplace

-#### Install IBM Cloud Pak for Watson AIOps
+#### Install IBM Cloud Pak for AIOps

-Install IBM Cloud Pak for Watson AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for Watson AIOps.
-The parameters for IBM Cloud Pak for Watson AIOps are as follows:
+Install IBM Cloud Pak for AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for AIOps.
+The parameters for IBM Cloud Pak for AIOps are as follows:

 - GENERAL
     - Application Name: anyname (for example: "aimanager-app")